 But the findings don't necessarily mean that everyone should start drinking espresso or roasting their coffee beans extra dark, however.
 The research is still preliminary, Dr. Weaver says, and a lot is still unknown about how these compounds actually work in the human body.
 (Plus, other research has suggested that lighter roasts have higher levels of different beneficial compounds, so it may still be a toss-up for overall health.)

-Dr. Weaver said in a press release that he hopes that this research leads to further study of phenylindanes, and possibly even to the development of drug-like compounds that could be used to treat neurodegenerative diseases.
+Dr. Weaver hopes that this research leads to further study of phenylindanes, and possibly even to the development of drug-like compounds that could be used to treat neurodegenerative diseases.
 "Mother Nature is a great innovator and chemist," he says.
 "She has a history of coming up with useful drugs."
 (Unfortunately, he adds, drugs for Alzheimer's disease continue to fail in clinical trials, and he doesn't want to sell false hope at such a preliminary stage.)

 It’s good to know that coffee has these naturally beneficial properties, even if there’s not enough evidence to drink it solely for these reasons.
 "It would be nice if this was the magic answer, but it’s not," Dr. Weaver says, "It is, however, a significant finding, born out of a curiosity, that will lead to more research."